A delicious vegan rhubarb muffins recipe, lightly flavoured with ginger. An easy and tasty way to use up a glut of rhubarb.

 These muffins are honestly amazing.
 I shared the batch with my kids (although only a tiny bit for Baby S as they’re quite sugary), my husband and two friends who have just had a baby and the unanimous verdict was YUM.

 Beautiful pink flecks of rhubarb combined with the fiery taste of ginger make for a delicious fruity muffin.
-They’re completely vegan (if you opt for maple syrup), yet don’t contain any weird ingredients that you have to travel to a specialist shop to find so even if you’re not vegan give them a go – they’re a great way to use up rhubarb and to convince reluctant kids to try it.
+They’re completely vegan, yet don’t contain any weird ingredients that you have to travel to a specialist shop to find so even if you’re not vegan give them a go – they’re a great way to use up rhubarb and to convince reluctant kids to try it.

 Put the rhubarb into a small saucepan with a tiny splash of water and cook over a low heat for 10 minutes or so until it softens.